 5. Focus on staging these areas of your home first

 If staging a whole house seems impossible to you, try focusing on areas that buyers find the most important: the kitchen, living room, and master bedroom/bathroom.
-As these are the areas buyers will likely use the most, it’s important to take special care that they are clean and the furniture is well laid out.
+As these areas buyers will likely use the most, it’s important to take special care that they are clean and the furniture is well laid out.
+Stylizing your home is key to making a great first impression.

 6. Have plenty of natural and artificial lighting